wp-plugins/add-to-any-subscribe/README.txt

 This is done to overcome browser limitations that prevent the drop-down menu from displaying on top of intersecting embedded objects.
 If you would like to disable this, uncheck the `Hide embedded objects (Flash, video, etc.) that intersect with the menu when displayed` option on the plugin's settings page.

+= For WordPress MU (WPMU), how can I set the plugin to automatically execute so that it's available as a widget for all blogs? =

+Upload the plugin directory (including all files within) to the `/wp-content/mu-plugins/` folder, then move the `add-to-any-subscribe.php` file from the plugin directory to the `mu-plugins` folder so that it can auto-execute.

 == Screenshots ==

 1. This is the Add to Any Subscribe button